-20MHz: Select this bandwidth if you encounter some issues with your wireless connection.
+20MHz (default): Select this bandwidth if you encounter some issues with your wireless connection.

-- 7. Select any of these authentication methods: - Open System: This option provides no security. - WPA/WPA2 Personal/WPA Auto-Personal: This option provides strong security.
+- 8. Select any of these authentication methods: - Open System: This option provides no security. - Shared Key: You must use WEP encryption and enter at least one shared key. - WPA/WPA2 Personal/WPA Auto-Personal: This option provides strong security.
 You can use either WPA (with TKIP) or WPA2 (with AES).
-If you select this option, you must use TKIP + AES encryption and enter the WPA passphrase (network key).

-WPA/WPA2 Enterprise/WPA Auto-Enterprise: This option provides very strong security.
-It is with integrated EAP server or an external RADIUS back-end authentication server.
+If you select this option, you must use TKIP + AES encryption and enter the WPA passphrase (network key). - WPA/WPA2 Enterprise/WPA Auto-Enterprise: This option provides very strong security.
+It is with integrated EAP server or an external RADIUS back-end authentication server. - Radius with 802.1x

-NOTE: Your xDSL modem router supports the maximum transmission rate of 54Mbps when the Wireless Mode is set to Auto and encryption method is WEP or TKIP.
+NOTE: Your wireless router supports the maximum transmission rate of 54Mbps when the Wireless Mode is set to Auto and encryption method is WEP or TKIP.